provenance-io/provenance-docs/docs/learn/asset-lifecycle/08-capital-raise-example.md

 Tokenization offers innovative approaches to managing, distributing, and trading private funds, reducing barriers, and increasing accessibility.
 This results in lower administrative expenses and faster time to market through a immutable source of truth.
 Secondary trading through bilateral exchange with T-0 settlement enables two parties to instantly settle a transaction without any delay.
-This type of settlement reduces the risk of counterparty d efault and increases efficiency by allowing for immediate transfer of funds and securities, providing a significant advantage over traditional T+n settlement systems.
+This type of settlement reduces the risk of counterparty default and increases efficiency by allowing for immediate transfer of funds and securities, providing a significant advantage over traditional T+n settlement systems.

 Benefits of the Provenance Blockchain ecosystem include the ability to use digital fund interests as collateral for capital